panda3d/panda3d-docs/programming/networking/distributed/client-repositories.rst

 In the syncReady and gotCreateReady methods you’ll see the :meth:`.ClientRepository.haveCreateAuthority` function called.
-This is a check to see if we are already able to create DOs and give them a correct doId.
-You can create DOs earlier already, but they may have invalid doIds then.
+This is a check to see if we are already able to create DOs and give them a correct :term:`doId`.
+You can create DOs earlier already, but they may have invalid :term:`doIds <doId>` then.

 At the end of the gotCreateReady method you can fully use the client and create whatever DOs you may need and add other client related logic.